-While it is possible to comfort someone over the phone or in a letter, it is best done in person and preferably in the hurting person’s space.
+While it is possible to comfort someone over the phone or in an email, it’s best done in person and preferably in the hurting person’s space.
 If your friend is hurting, instead of suggesting, “Susan, it sounds like we need to talk.
 Can you drop by my office this afternoon?” it’s better to offer, “Susan, it sounds like we need to talk.
 Can I come by your office this afternoon?”

 Enter her mental and emotional world.

 A good comforter must be a good listener.
-Let the one who is hurt do most of the talking; if you talk too much you’ll inevitably engage in unproductive responses.
+Let the one who is hurting do most of the talking; if you talk too much you’ll inevitably engage in unproductive responses.